squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 The rough outline for how we will achieve this is:
-1. Require that any Scala codepath that wants to use this mock library must extend a trait, lets call it `Mocking` that has defined an implicit instance owi f `MockContext`.
+1. Require that any Scala codepath that wants to use this mock library must extend a trait, lets call it `Mocking` that has defined an implicit instance of `MockContext`.
-2. In `MockContext` itself, support adding "handlers" to the MockContext, each corresponding to *what* whould be returned for a *given mock* , when *some particular* argument is passed
+2. In `MockContext` itself, support adding "handlers" to the MockContext, each corresponding to *what* whould be returned for a *given mock* , when *some particular* argument is passed (this will be a list of tuples)
 3. In `MockContext`, the notion of a "currently being mocked" method is supported, the reason for this will be clear soon
 3. We modify the `mock` macro to take an `implicit` `MockContext`, such that this gets passed into `mock` calls automatically.